andrew-yarmola/verify-cusp/README.md

 Lettered conditions are of the form `t(words)` where `t` encodes the type of condition and `words` is a word or list of words.
 There are four types of lettered contitions, see the paper for details.
 The code for verifying these conditions can be found in: `elimination.h` and `elimination.c`.

+### identify

+This program verifies Proposition 3.5.
+It works just like verify but test an extra `variety` condition for identifying relators.

 ### tests